laurieodgers/koa-api-framework/README.md

 // set up the framework
 var framework = new KoaApiFramework({
+    // disable extra debug logging
     debug: false,
+    // enable SSL/TLS
     tls: true,
+    // the ssl/tls private key
     tlsKeyPath: '/path/to/tls/key/server.key',
+    // the ssl/tls certificate path
     tlsCertPath: '/path/to/tls/cert/server.crt',
     port: 443,
+    // pass in a path to a raml file
+    raml: './raml/api.raml',
     apiBase: 'https://api.foo.com/v2',
     // pass in any models to make them easy to use
     models: {